Crema

 Related links

-Crema Overview
+Discover Crema

-Top Things to Do in Crema
+Things to Do in Crema

 - Piazza del Duomo and Historic Centre: The main square in Crema is surrounded by elegant arcades, historic palaces, and cafés, serving as the social and architectural heart of the town.
 The square opens onto cobbled streets and shaded alleys that preserve the town’s medieval and Renaissance character, with many buildings reflecting centuries of civic and religious history.